openspending/farmsubsidy-scrapers/es/README.md

 The script expects a year as an input parameter and scrapes the data for that year into a CSV file inside the data folder (automatically created)

+All texts are uppercased, names, address, town, etc.

-The nomenclature of the output file starts with the year and then the script name, i.e.: 2012scrapeFEGAdata.csv for 2012
+The nomenclature of the output file is payment_YEAR.csv, i.e.: payment_2013.csv for 2013

 If some unexpected behaviour is found the script logs the details inside the logs folder (automatically created)